Hai5edfm/Hai5edfm/README.md

   </picture>
 </div>

-I'm Frontend Developer with +1 year of laboral experience, as developer I've worked in projects with technologies such as React.js, Next.js, CSS3 and HTML5.
+I'm Frontend Developer with +2 years of experience, as developer I've worked in projects with technologies such as React.js, Next.js, CSS3 and HTML5.
+Also, using technologies for testing as could be Cypress & Jest.

 <div style="display: flex">